Jenny Jones, Baroness Jones of Moulsecoomb: Transport

-Jones commissioned the initial Transport for London report into promoting cycling that paved the way for the London Cycle-hire scheme.
-Ashok Sinha, Chief executive of the London Cycling Campaign, said of Jones "In 2008 the London Cycling Campaign gave Jenny Jones a Special Award for her Lifetime Services to cycling.
-This was in recognition of her success in helping to push cycling into mainstream politics, her efforts to deliver many cycling projects on the ground, and her energies as cycling champion in general.".
+Jones commissioned the 2011 Transport for London report into promoting cycling, that paved the way for the London cycle-hire scheme.
+Ashok Sinha, chief executive of the London Cycling Campaign, said of Jones "In 2008 the London Cycling Campaign gave Jenny Jones a Special Award for her Lifetime Services to cycling.
+This was in recognition of her success in helping to push cycling into mainstream politics, her efforts to deliver many cycling projects on the ground, and her energies as cycling champion in general."

-In a confrontation with the Mayor over cycle safety, Johnson said:

-(it is) your duty as an honest politician to tell people the truth that cycling is actually getting safer, when you consider the number of people on the roads.

-Johnson's advisor wrote to Jones claiming there had been: